Building a Custom Middleware Chain: Architecture, Patterns & Edge Constraints

 Edge middleware chains must support conditional routing, rate-limiting intercepts, and authorization short-circuiting.
 The primary optimization lever in this architecture is the early exit guard.
 When a request fails validation or matches a bypass condition, the chain must immediately return a Response without invoking downstream handlers.
 This prevents unnecessary compute consumption, reduces origin load, and maintains strict latency SLAs.

-The implementation strategy for conditional short-circuiting is detailed in Implementing Early Returns in Edge Middleware, which covers latency budget enforcement and compute cost reduction.
 Below is a production-ready guard pattern that validates JWT signatures and enforces RBAC before route resolution:

 import { NextResponse } from "next/server";